 - Exceptions to the exception.
 Records can remain under seal indefinitely for law enforcement or prosecution purposes and to defend agencies against a lawsuit.
 If reports are released under the Freedom of Information Act, they must blot out your name and any information specifically identifying you.
 A co-defendant’s lawyer can get them without your name and identifying information removed, but he cannot share them with anyone except during judicial proceedings or as allowed by court order.
 Finally, the state police (South Carolina Law Enforcement Division, or SLED) keeps a non-public record to be sure no one tries to expunge later charges after an expungement they could only get once.

 Not every crime qualifies for expungement, as we have discussed in other recent articles.
 But every crime that ends in a win for the defense is!
-If you’re charged with a crime and wondering whether you’ll ever get out from under it, call us at 864.582.0416 or toll-free at 888.230.1841 for a free meeting to discuss your defenses and the hope of getting it off your record.
+If you’re charged with a crime and wondering whether you’ll ever get out from under it, call us toll-free at 888.230.1841 for a free meeting to discuss your defenses and the hope of getting it off your record.